ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/workflows.md

 In order to use the model created by your _Train Model_ job, you will edit the _Test Model_ workflow file.

 Open the training job which uploaded the ML model as an artifact by navigating to the _Actions_ tab on your GitHub repository.
 Choose the _Train Model_ under _All workflows_, and select the latest successful job.
 The URL from here contains an 11-digit number.
 Note down this number, which is the _run ID_ from training your model.
-Open the workflow file for _Test Model_, `test-model.yml`, and update the `run-id` parameter.
+Open `.github/workflows/test-model.yml`, and update the `run-id` parameter.
 Save the changes to the file.

 ![#run-id](/images/run-id.png)